globes-garlic/Codex-Workspace/README.md

 - `matlab/generatorError.m`: objective function for refining generators against a binary mask.
 - `matlab/optimizeGeneratorVertices.m`: fminsearch-based refinement of generator vertices.
 - `matlab/demoKoch.m`: simple example using a Koch-style generator.
+- `matlab/fitReplacementFractal.m`: end-to-end automation from an image to a fitted generator.

 ## Usage
 1. Open MATLAB and add the `matlab` folder to your path.